Marijuana Use Is Increasingly Common Among People With Depression Or Anxiety. But Does Marijuana Interact With Conventional Antidepressants?

 - Lexapro (escitalopram)

-Potential Interactions Ssri And Marijuana: Minor To Moderate
+Potential Interactions between SSRI And Marijuana: Minor To Moderate

 Adverse interactions between SSRI and marijuana appear rare.
 However, there are anecdotal reports of users experiencing severe panic attacks when mixing Lexapro and marijuana.
 Similar cases of paranoia have been reported with other SSRI antidepressants.